 The theory of evolution pretty much disproves the concept in Real Life as adaptation is usually triggered by adverse conditions and forms will stabilize once those conditions have been overcome, not to mention that multiple generations are required for the adaptation to complete via natural selection.
-However, there have been claims that certain species or people do indeed fit the description so adding examples to that section is perfectly fine.
+This doesn't stop Evilutionary Biologists from claiming this as the objective of their work while still claiming to be scientists.
+There have been Real Life claims that certain species or people do indeed fit the description, so adding examples to that section is perfectly fine.

-See also the ‹bermensch; it's a matter of interpretation how closely these concepts overlap, but there are those who conflate the two.
+See also the Übermensch; it's a matter of interpretation how closely these concepts overlap, but there are those who conflate the two.

 open/close all folders